Community Events

 Past Event Highlights:

-WFUM spans the country and the globe and we bring UMass women together throughout out the year.
-Check out our events past and present and stay tuned for events later in 2025.
+WFUM spans the country and the globe and we bring UMass women together throughout the year.
+Check out our events past and present and stay tuned for upcoming events.

 2024